Amplifying the Voices of Those Affected by Voter Suppression

 It’s about time.

-The Racial Equity Anchor Collective is made up of representatives from the Advancement Project, Asian & Pacific Islander American Health Forum, Dēmos, Faith in Action, National Association for the Advancement of Colored People, National Congress of American Indians, National Urban League, Race Forward, and UnidosUS.
+The Racial Equity Anchor Collaborative is made up of representatives from the Advancement Project, Asian & Pacific Islander American Health Forum, Dēmos, Faith in Action, National Association for the Advancement of Colored People, National Congress of American Indians, National Urban League, Race Forward, and UnidosUS.
 This collaborative of nine leading national racial equity anchor organizations (Anchors) is supported by the W.K.
 Kellogg Foundation.
 Together they work to promote racial equity, advance racial healing, and ensure that all children, families, and communities have opportunities to reach their full potential.